Die Lit: Background and release

 In April 2017, Playboi Carti released his debut commercial self-titled mixtape, through AWGE and Interscope Records.
 The project included the breakout hit "Magnolia" and helped establish Carti's signature minimalist style and ad-lib-heavy delivery.
 He began working on Die Lit in December 2017, teasing its development through a video captioned "Album Mode".
 Pi'erre Bourne served as the album's executive producer.
 In March 2018, Bourne teased that the project had been finalized via Twitter.
-Carti recorded much of Die Lit was recorded in his hometown of Atlanta, seeking to reconnect with the creative energy of his early days.
+Carti recorded much of Die Lit in his hometown of Atlanta, seeking to reconnect with the creative energy of his early days.
 He described working in a stripped-back environment—"white tee on, no jewellery"—and relying on instinct rather than overthinking, stating, "You always got to remember how you got here".
 Carti emphasized the spontaneous nature of the sessions, often recording five or six tracks in one sitting with Bourne.

 Die Lit was first previewed with the promotional single "Love Hurts" featuring Travis Scott, released on May 2, 2018, exclusively via SoundCloud.
 On May 10, AWGE labelhead ASAP Rocky revealed the album's artwork.
 The album was surprise-released on May 11, 2018, premiering on Tidal before becoming available on other streaming platforms.
 A week prior to its release, several tracks from the album leaked online, including an alternate demo of "Shoota" featuring an additional verse from Lil Uzi Vert, along with unreleased songs such as "They Go Off", "Tattoo", and "Arm and Leg", which later became fan favorites.
-The cover photo, photographed by Nick Walker, depicts Carti diving into a crowd based off a reference photo of an old punk rock show.
+The cover photo, photographed by Nick Walker, depicts Carti diving into a crowd based on a reference photo of an old punk rock show.
 The cover became the subject of online speculation due to two prominent figures in the crowd—a woman with a mohawk and a bearded man who many fans mistakenly identified as Foo Fighters lead vocalist Dave Grohl.
 In 2023, the man was identified as actor Francisco Marcano, who was unaware his image would be used for the album artwork.
-A music video for the track "R.I.P." was released on June 12, 2018, featuring cameo from Marcano.
+A music video for the track "R.I.P." was released on June 12, 2018, featuring a cameo from Marcano.
 The video, directed by Walker, depicts Carti moshing relentlessly in a stark black-and-white moshpit.
 To support the album, Carti embarked on a tour of North America from July 24 to August 17, 2018.